 One thing nearly every athlete fears is sustaining injuries serious enough to require surgery.
 The problem with surgery is its invasiveness.
 Going under the knife may get an athlete back into competition at some point in the future but it could also end that athlete’s competitive career.
 Surgery is risky; there is no way around it.
 Platelet injections are minimally invasive, and therefore minimally risky.

 Another big appeal of PRP treatments for athletes is that it actually promotes healing.
 Drugs mask symptoms while surgeries aim to fix problems mechanically.
 Platelet-rich injections, along with their total nucleated cell cousins, encourage the body to heal itself rather than relying on external means.
 No, it doesn’t always work.
 But when it does work, it works well.

 Scarring is something else to consider in the arena of natural healing.
 The formation of scar tissue can hinder an athlete’s performance, which is why invasive surgeries do not always produce the best results.
 Injections do not leave scars behind.
 Furthermore, the growth factors in blood platelets limit the formation of internal scar tissue.
 This promotes better healing.

 Finally, these injections are ideal for athletes because the applications are numerous.
 Sports medicine doctors use the injections to treat ligaments, tendons, muscle, and cartilage.
 These injections have applications for stress fractures and knee injuries as well.

-Whether your practice purchases stem cell and platelet-rich-plasma injection kits from us or not, we would still encourage you to consider adding regenerative medicine to your list of sports medicine procedures.
-Procedures like stem cell and platelet-rich-plasma injections are a legitimate and viable alternative to the other treatments you offer.
+Whether your practice purchases total nucleated cell and platelet-rich-plasma injection kits from us or not, we would still encourage you to consider adding regenerative medicine to your list of sports medicine procedures.
+Procedures like total nucleated cell and platelet-rich-plasma injections are a legitimate and viable alternative to the other treatments you offer.
 Why not give your patients as many options as possible?